 How to turn on Do Not Track (DNT) in Microsoft Edge

-How to enable Do Not Track (DNT) in Opera
+How to enable Do Not Track in Opera

-In Opera, click or tap the “Customize and control Opera” button on the top-left corner that looks like the letter O. In the menu that opens, click or tap Settings.
+In Opera, click or tap the “Customize and control Opera” button shown in the top-left corner.
+It looks like the letter O, next to the word Menu.
+Then, click or tap Settings.

-Close Settings and Opera now sends a DNT signal to the websites that you visit.
+As shown by the switch, Do Not Track is now enabled.
+Close Settings, and Opera now sends DNT signals to the websites you visit.

 Why do you want to send Do Not Track requests?